Why Indices Count the Total Number of Black Hole Microstates (at large N): Index and BPS partition function

 \subsection{Index vs BPS partition function: microcanonical ensemble}

 Let us assume $p=q$ ($J_a=J$), with a single $R$-symmetry chemical potential $\varphi$ turned on, for simplicity of presentation but without loss of generality.

 The superconformal index in canonical ensemble~\footnote{For simplicity of presentation, we assume in the following discussion that $\kappa_1=\kappa_2=0$.
 This need not be the case in general.
 However, since we are interested in Laplace transforming the $\omega$'s, the dependence on $\kappa_1$ and $\kappa_2$ is spurious (as such a Laplace transform involves an averaging over $\omega$'s along their periods).
 Thus, in order to keep the presentation as simple as possible, we will assume $\kappa_1=\kappa_2=0$ here.
-The discussion for the general case $\kappa_1=\kappa_2\neq 0$ is completely analogous, though. }
+The discussion for the general case $\kappa_1=\kappa_2\neq 0$ is analogous, though.
+We note that this latter is the case of $\mathcal{N}=4$ SYM where the eigenvalues of $Q$ are discretized in units of $\frac{1}{3}\,$. }

 counts states with a certain grading.
 On the other hand, $d[J,Q]$ is a positive integer that counts physical states in the BPS sector of the CFT with charges $J$ and $Q$ at the locus~\eqref{eq:BPSEq1}.
 Instead, the index counts an average